DariiaSira/IAU-Faza1-InvestigativeAnalysis/Task1/DocumentationToTask1.md

-_(1b) Dokumentujte Vaše prvotné zamyslenie k riešeniu zadania projektu, napr. sú niektoré atribúty medzi sebou závislé? od ktorých atribútov závisí predikovaná premenná? či sa dá kombinovať záznamy z viacerých súborov? či je potrebné ich kombinovať?
+**(1b) Dokumentujte Vaše prvotné zamyslenie k riešeniu zadania projektu, napr. sú niektoré atribúty medzi sebou závislé? od ktorých atribútov závisí predikovaná premenná? či sa dá kombinovať záznamy z viacerých súborov? či je potrebné ich kombinovať?**
-_

 When starting this project, it was important for me to do some initial data analysis and make sense of the data.
 To do this, I asked myself several questions:

-1) Attribute dependencies
+**1) Attribute dependencies**
     I wondered if there were any dependencies between attributes.
-For example, I wanted to know if there was any dependency between the attributes         'session_duration' and 'total_load_time'.
+For example, I wanted to know if there was any dependency between the attributes         '_session_duration_' and '_total_load_time_'.
 To do this, I used correlation analysis.

-2) Predictive variable
+**2) Predictive variable**
     I was interested in which attributes the predicted variable depends on.
 In this case, it is 'session_duration'.
 I wanted to understand which attributes could affect the session duration.

-3) Data merging
+**3) Data merging**
     I was also interested in understanding if data from multiple files could be merged.
 In my case, I was working with 'user', 'session' and 'product' tables.
 I looked into the possibility of merging the data for analysis.

 Examples from the code above:

-To analyze the dependencies between the 'session_duration' and 'total_load_time' attributes, I used:
+To analyze the dependencies between the '_session_duration_' and '_total_load_time_' attributes, I used:

 ```
 print("Pearson correlation: %.3f" % session.session_duration.corr(session.total_load_time))
 ```
 This allowed me to determine the degree of correlation between the two attributes.

-To identify which attributes might be influencing 'session_duration', I used linear regression.
+To identify which attributes might be influencing '_session_duration_', I used linear regression.
 Sample code:

 ```
 # Create a linear regression model